Concussions & Brain Injuries

 Providing Too Little Exercise

 Just like people, pets need exercise to stay healthy.
-Couch potato pets are prone to obesity, which raises their risk of diabetes, heart disease, respiratory problems, and joint problems.
+Couch potato pets are prone to obesity, which raises their risk of respiratory problems and joint problems.
 The right amount of exercise for a dog depends on the breed and size, but vets recommend at least a half-hour each day.
 Taking brisk walks with your dog can help you get in shape, too.